Suske1956/PressureDrop/NOTES.md

 in- and output on the same screen which is possible since the amount of data is not very big.
 Each line edit will have a label which shows the reformatted input.
 ## Improve
-A total revision of the user interface - to do
+### User interface
+A total revision of the user interface: Groupbox "Input" added, containing all the input data in scientific notation.
+The label fields have the name op the input fields with _4Calc added.
+Further no changes.
-Change code PrControl.py:
+###Change code PrControl.py:
-- Class MainWindowExec to be changed according to the new user interface todo
+- Class MainWindowExec to be changed according to the new user interface: output is sent to "4Calc" fields. revision of the methods triggered by line edit do not require any change.
+- Add Class "warning" to communicate inconsistencies as roughness is greater than diameter - todo
-- Class Calculate basically not to be changed consider subclasses - todo
+- Class Calculate basically not to be changed consider subclasses deal with roughness / diameter - todo
 - Class CheckInput - No change required
 - Class DialogGeneral - No change required
 ## Control